Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 And another choice which offers chicken in alfredo sauce served over wheat pasta with a side of asparagus.

-But neither meal, as offered on the menu, will work for me.
-But what it tells me is that they do have foods I can eat.
+While neither meal, as offered on the menu, may work for you.
+What it may tell you is that they do have foods you can eat.

-I start by looking at what’s on the menu.
-Stick to these items.
+Start by looking at what’s on the menu.
+Stick to what they list.
 For example, don’t ask for arugula and blueberries if you don’t see them anywhere on the menu.

-Based on what they have, I’ll write what I can have on one side of the paper and what I can’t have on the other.
+Based on what they have, write what you can eat on one side of a piece of paper and what you can’t on the other.
 Like this:

 I can eat: